Chairwoman Nicole Hendrickson

 Since taking office, Chairwoman Hendrickson has led efforts to build a stronger, more inclusive Gwinnett by prioritizing transportation and enhancing mobility for all through the creation of a new transit development plan; advancing housing affordability through the creation of the affordable housing development fund; restoring and reinvigorating a thriving economy that delivers economic security for small and minority businesses; and directly engaging with residents to make local government more responsive, transparent, and accountable.
 You can watch Chairwoman Hendrickson review past years’ achievements and her vision for Gwinnett in her State of the County addresses.

-Chairwoman Hendrickson is active on several local, regional, statewide, and national boards, including the Atlanta Regional Commission, Metropolitan North Georgia Water District Board, Gwinnett Board of Health, Gwinnett Chamber of Commerce, Georgia Hispanic Chamber of Commerce, and the Association County Commissioners of Georgia.
-She serves on the ACCG Policy Steering Committee and in her role with the ARC chaired the Local Leaders Housing Action Committee, a group charged with developing a regional plan to address metropolitan Atlanta’s housing affordability challenges.
-Chairwoman Hendrickson also serves in leadership roles with the National Association of Counties as vice-chair of the Large Urban County Caucus and vice-chair of the workforce development subcommittee of the Community, Economic and Workforce Development Committee.
-She is vice-chair on the Gwinnett Convention and Visitors Bureau Board as well.
+Chairwoman Hendrickson is active on several local, regional, statewide, and national boards, including the Atlanta Regional Commission, Metropolitan North Georgia Water District Board, Gwinnett Board of Health, Gwinnett Chamber of Commerce, Georgia Hispanic Chamber of Commerce, and Gwinnett Convention and Visitors Bureau.
+She serves on the Association County Commissioners of Georgia Policy Steering Committee and in her role with the ARC chaired the Local Leaders Housing Action Committee, a group charged with developing a regional plan to address the Atlanta region’s housing affordability challenges.
+Chairwoman Hendrickson also serves in leadership roles with the National Association of Counties as vice-chair of the Large Urban County Caucus and vice-chair of the workforce development subcommittee of the Community, Economic, and Workforce Development Committee.

-She refined her approach to leadership by completing leadership development programs, including Leadership Gwinnett and the Atlanta Regional Commission’s Regional Leadership Institute, to name a few.
+She has refined her approach to leadership by completing Leadership Gwinnett and the Atlanta Regional Commission’s Regional Leadership Institute, among other leadership development programs.

 As a purpose-driven leader, Chairwoman Hendrickson has been recognized among Engineering Georgia’s 100 Most Influential Women in Georgia, the Atlanta Business Chronicle’s Power 100 Most Influential Atlantans, and Georgia Trend’s 100 Most Influential Georgians.
-She received Congressman Hank Johnson’s Trailblazer Award and the Gwinnett Chamber’s Public Service Award.
+She received Congressman Hank Johnson’s Trailblazer Award and Gwinnett Chamber’s Public Service Award, and she was recently recognized by the Gwinnett Bar Association with the Liberty Bell Award.